simonebaracchi/google-sheets-openai-plugin/README.md

 May require to enable billing for Google Cloud project (which should anyway be within a free usage tier).

-# Getting started real quick
+# Getting started

+The real quick way:

-Just make a copy of this spreadsheet template: https://docs.google.com/spreadsheets/d/1QCgJ-d8GG1CUrWGRNg4EepN9zIPECTZeTSiHV6JGIo8/edit?usp=sharing
+  - Make a copy of this spreadsheet template: https://docs.google.com/spreadsheets/d/1QCgJ-d8GG1CUrWGRNg4EepN9zIPECTZeTSiHV6JGIo8/edit?usp=sharing

-Replace the API key in A1 with your actual API key
+  - Replace the API key in A1 with your actual API key

-# Installation
+The longer way:

   - Create Google Sheets document
   - Click on "extensions", "Apps Scripts"
   - Copy-paste the contents of script.
-Replace "YOUR_API_KEY" with actual API key
   - Save
+  - Create a sheet by the name of "API Key" and place your API key in A1
   - You can try it by placing the formula =GPT("Hello, world!") in a spreadsheet cell

 # Warnings ⚠